AladinF/HDMI-Video-Interfacing-with-ZCU102-/README.md

    - Example Design : Design Topology -> Tx Only (further details on every IP of the example design can be found below)
 - Right click on ```Sources->v_hdmi_tx_ss_0``` then click on _Open IP Example Design..._
 - The new example design project will be created at the specified directory.
-- Import the Verilog sources
+- Import the Verilog sources and the constraints file.
 - Right click on the block design then click on *Add Module* to add one by one the Verilog RTL modules.
 - Right click on the block design then click on *Add IP* to add two Block Memory Generator (0) and (1)
 - Customize the Block Memory Generator (0) - blk_mem_gen_0